min69u/Reforestation/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## Why did the barber win the race?
+He took a short cut.